Kynodesme

 A kynodesmē (κυνοδέσμη, English translation: "dog tie") was a cord or string or sometimes a leather strip that was worn primarily by athletes in Ancient Greece and Etruria to prevent the exposure of the glans penis in public (considered to be ill-mannered) and to restrict untethered movement of the penis during sporting competition.
 It was tied tightly around the akroposthion, the most distal, tubular portion of the foreskin that extends beyond the glans.
 As depicted in Ancient Greek art the kynodesme was worn by some athletes, actors, poets, symposiasts and komasts.
 It was worn temporarily while in public and could be taken off and put back on at will.
-The remaining length of cord could either be attached to a waist band to pull the penis upward and expose the scrotum, or tied around the base of the penis and scrotum so that the penis appeared to curl upwards.
+The remaining length of cord could either be attached to a waist band to pull the penis upward and expose the scrotum, or tied around the base of the penis and scrotum so that the penis appeared to curl downwards.

 Purpose

 The public exposure of the penis head was regarded by the Greeks as dishonourable and shameful, something only seen in slaves and barbarians.
 Modesty and decency demanded that men who showed themselves naked in a public setting, such as athletes or actors, must conceal their glans.

 The usage of the kynodesme might have also helped to naturally elongate the foreskin, which was seen as desirable.
+This process is known as foreskin restoration.

 In Greek and Roman medical practice, the uncontrolled dispersing of semen was thought to weaken men, and was particularly thought to affect the quality of the masculine voice.
 In ancient Rome, this form of non-surgical infibulation might thus be used by singers as a regimen for preserving the voice.